bmazin/ARCONS-pipeline/README.md

 PyEphem (http://rhodesmill.org/pyephem/)

-(you can check if you have them with help('modules') within the (i)python interpreter
+(you can check if you have them with help('modules') within the (i)python interpreter)

+PyTables (see http://www.tumblr.com/tagged/pytables and instructions therein for Mac)

 ***